NucReporter Features & Benefits

 - Takes 2 – 2.5 minutes to transcribe Demographics & Stress Test data from a coordinated 1-page stress worksheet

 - Can be done by a Nuclear Technologist or NP/PA/RA/RN/MA

 We are under scrutiny to document that we perform tests correctly.

-Did you know that a RAC can penalize you for failing to document the route of administration of a pharmacologic stress agent?
+Did you know that a RAC can recover your reimbursment if you fail to document the route of administration of a pharmacologic stress agent?

 Extreme Attention to Detail

 - Audits and site visits by accreditation agencies